stonish/lb-stack-setup/README.md

   * _help_: print a list of available targets
   * _use-git-xyz_: change the Git remote url of the checkout out projects, with _xyz_ replaces with any of _https_, _ssh_ or _krb5_
+  * _for-each CMD="do-something"_: run a command in each project directory
 * helpers
   * _pull-build_: get a prebuilt image of all the projects
 * special project targets